redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD5-inside-out-and-outside-in.markdown

 <br>
 <br>

->I recommend this interesting article on Outside-In from [Merciless refactorer- Gregor Riegler](https://gregorriegler.com).
+>I recommend this interesting article "Peeling an onion" on the Outside-In-TDD Mikado technique from [Merciless refactorer- Gregor Riegler](https://gregorriegler.com).

 <br>
 <br>